What is the effect of TRAIN Law on your income and take-home pay this 2023? Learn more about your taxes and how to compute them.

 Before the implementation of the TRAIN Law, the personal income tax rates were the same for purely Compensation Income Earners, Mixed Income Earners, and Self-Employed and Professionals.
 However, the tax reform law introduced a separation of personal income tax rates and schedules for these three categories.
 Let’s delve into these changes:

-1. Compensation Income Earners: Under the previous system, Compensation Income Earners faced a specific set of tax rates.
-The TRAIN Law introduced new tax brackets and significantly lowered the rates.
-As a result, this reduced the salary tax rate liabilities for many employees.
+- Compensation income earners: Under the previous system, Compensation Income Earners faced a specific set of tax rates.
+The TRAIN Law introduced new tax brackets and significantly lowered the rates, reducing the salary tax rate liabilities for many employees.

-2. Mixed Income Earners: Individuals with mixed sources of gross income, such as both employment and business income, also experienced changes in their tax rate obligations.
-The TRAIN Law brought about adjustments to the tax schedules for this group, affecting how they calculate their income taxes.
+- Mixed-income earners: Individuals with mixed gross income sources, such as employment and business income, also experienced changes in their tax rate obligations.
+The TRAIN Law adjusted the tax schedules for this group, affecting how they calculated their income taxes.

-3. Self-Employed and Professionals: Self-employed individuals and professionals saw modifications to their income taxes as well.
+- Self-employed and professionals: Self-employed individuals and professionals saw modifications to their income taxes as well.
 These changes aimed to align the tax system with the goal of making taxation fairer and more progressive.

 Before the implementation of the TRAIN Law, the Philippines implemented the following tax schedule: